Kit de Waal

 Mandy Theresa O'Loughlin (born 26 July 1960), known professionally as Kit de Waal, is a British/Irish writer.
 Her debut novel, My Name Is Leon, was published by Penguin Books in June 2016.
 After securing the publishing deal with Penguin, De Waal used some of her advance to set up the Kit de Waal Creative Writing Scholarship to help improve working-class representation in the arts.
 The audiobook version of My Name is Leon is voiced by Sir Lenny Henry.
 De Waal has also published short stories, including the collection Supporting Cast (2020).
+She is visiting professor in Creative Writing at the University of Leicester.

 Early life

 De Waal was born in Birmingham, in the West Midlands of England, and grew up in the suburb of Moseley.
 She is a national of both Britain and Ireland.
 Her mother, Sheila O'Loughlin (née Doyle), was a foster carer, registered child minder and auxiliary nurse.
 Her father, Arthur Desmond O'Loughlin, was an African-Caribbean bus driver from Basseterre, Saint Kitts.
 De Waal was brought up in Birmingham among the Irish community, and has recalled: "We were the only black children at the Irish Community Centre and the only ones with a white mother at the West Indian Social Club."